jurtasun/rcds_nextflow_intro/chapter1/README.md

 #### 2.2.
 Find output and log files in the `work` directory

-When you run Nextflow for the first time in a given directory, it creates a directory called `work` where it will write all files (and any symlinks) generated in the course of execution.
+When you run Nextflow for the first time in a given directory, it creates a directory called `work` where it will write all files (and any symlinks) generated during the execution.

 Within the `work` directory, Nextflow organizes outputs and logs per process call.
 For each process call, Nextflow creates a nested subdirectory, named with a hash in order to make it unique, where it will stage all necessary inputs (using symlinks by default), write helper files, and write out logs and any outputs of the process.

 The path to that subdirectory is shown in truncated form in square brackets in the console output.
-Looking at what we got for the run shown above, the console log line for the say_hello process starts with `[a3/7be2fa]`.
-That corresponds to the following directory path: `work/a3/7be2fa7be2fad5e71e5f49998f795677fd68`
+Looking at what we got for the run shown above, the console log line for the say_hello process starts with `[ca/e2bae8]`.
+That corresponds to the following directory path: `work/ca/e2bae82f46e3f6a18d601126f37fe4/`

 Let's take a look at what's in there.